How to start composting at home for beginners

 1. Set up a compost bin.

-Compost bins are easy to find in Australia, and often come in sustainable options made from 100 per cent recycled plastic.
+Compost bins are easy to find, and often come in sustainable options made from 100 percent recycled plastic.
 Garden and hardware supply stores generally have a wide range of bins available, in varying sizes and shapes.
-Having a tight lid will stop neighbourhood pests from breaking into your bin and creating a mess.
+Having a tight lid will stop neighbourhood pests from breaking into your bin and creating a mess!

 2. Layer the correct waste into the bin.

 A compost bin isn’t an alternative to a trash can – you need to ensure you’re only putting the correct waste into the bin.
 For composting to take place, you need a mix of matter that release carbon and nitrogen when broken down.
 These are referred to as brown waste and green waste, with brown waste being dry, carbon-based materials, and green being fresh or moist matter.

 Any wood that is placed in the compost bin should not be treated, and be thin enough to be broken down.